philezemonye/cyf-node-challenges/challenge-quote-server/README.md

 Note: only do this if you have done all other Node homework this week - that is the priority.

 - Make a very simple React app called quotes-react-app
-- Have it fetch a random quote from your server on glitch.
-You'll have to enable CORS on the express app.
+- Have it fetch a random quote from your server running locally or on Heroku.
+You'll have to enable CORS on the express app if consuming the API from Heroku.
 See below.
 - (Bonus: Allow the user to get a new random quote from the server, by clicking a button or clicking the quote.)
-- Host your react app on netlify
-- Post the URL to your hosted React app on Slack, and in your google classroom submission (along with your glitch server url)
+- Host your react app on Heroku and share the URL with your CYF friends :)

 ### Example screenshot of Simple React app